testit-tms/adapters-python/README.md

 1. For current versions, see the releases tab.
 2. Starting with 5.2, we have added a TMS postscript, which means that the utility is compatible with a specific enterprise version.
-3. If you are in doubt about which version to use, check with the support staff. support@yoonion.ru
+3. If you are in doubt about which version to use, check with the support staff: support@testit.software or https://help.testit.software/help

 ## What's new in 4.0.0?